Retatrutide Protocol Guide: Weekly Titration and Schedule

 Retatrutide is an investigational triple-agonist peptide designed to engage GLP-1, GIP, and glucagon signaling.
 That broader receptor coverage is why it is usually discussed alongside tirzepatide and semaglutide in the metabolic peptide cluster.

 On a dosage-focused page, that mechanism section belongs lower on the page than the titration answer.
 Most visitors here want the schedule logic first, then the background context second.
+If you want the full broad explainer, use the Retatrutide overview.

 Frequently Asked Questions About Retatrutide Dosage